TheEndCorp/WebSec-MonsterTradingCardGame-FH-Project/README.md

 - battle against another user
 - compare their stats in the score-board.
 - trade cards to have better chances to win (see detail description below).

-Further Features:
-- display a scoreboard (= sorted list of ELO values)
-- (FUTURE FEATURE)  editable profile page
+- editable profile page
-- user stats – especially ELO calculation (+3 points for win, -5 for loss, starting value: 100;
-higher sophisticated ELO system welcome)
-- security check (using the token that is retrieved at login on the server-side, so that user actions can only be performed by the corresponding user itself)
+- security features (e.g., password hashing, token-based authentication)
+- check other users information when logged in

 ## Installation
 To clone and run this application, you'll need Visual Studio: